rahuljha18101996/CardsProblem/Readme.md

 Step 1
-■ Build us a deck of cards in a C# Or Node console application ■ Populate the deck of cards with 54 cards: 4 suits(clubs, diamonds,spades, hearts) 4-ace, and 2 jokers ■ Display the cards on the console app
+■ Build us a deck of cards in a C# Or Node console application ■ Populate the deck of cards with 54 cards: 4 suits(clubs, diamonds,spades, hearts) 4-ace, and 2 jokers ■ Display the cards on the console app.

 Step 2
-■ Shuffle the deck of cards and display all the cards on the console app
+■ Shuffle the deck of cards and display all the cards on the console app.

 Step 3
 ■ Deal the cards, your operation should take in the number of players and the number of cards dealt to each player.